 Staff contacts from the HTML Working Group and the PF Working Group oversee attention to W3C Process with respect to the chartered requirements of the respective Working Groups.
 The Facilitators set agenda, lead meetings, determine consensus, and are the primary liaison to other Working Groups.

 - Janina Sajka, Invited Expert

 - Liam Quin

 - Michael Cooper

-The HTML Accessibility TF is part of the HTML WG and PFWG Charter.
-It operates under the HTML WG Patent Policy.
+The HTML Accessibility Task Force is part of the HTML Working Group and PF Working Group Charter.
+It operates under the HTML Working Group Patent Policy.